stefanofa/awesome/TOPICS.md

 *   [mehdibha/dotUI](https://github.com/mehdibha/dotUI) - Build your component library with a unique look, in seconds.

 *   [edmundhung/conform](https://github.com/edmundhung/conform) - Progressively enhance HTML forms with React.
-Build type-safe, resilient forms using web standards.
+Build resilient, type-safe forms with no hassle using web standards.

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.